The feeling of a thousand drunken butterflies swarming in your stomach is how I feel before pressing play on this Chance The Rapper album.

 Another song called blessings?
 Yeah, this isn’t like the earlier version.
 Chance is rapping, “Kanye best prodigy he ain’t sign me but he’s proud of me,” LETS GO LETS GO LETS GO.
 This is Chance The Rapper.
 “Call me Mr. Mufasa I had to master stampedes.”
 Is that BJ The Chicago Kid?
 Sounds like BJ doing background vocals.
 Another big choir chorus.
 This is the best gospel album I’ve ever heard.

 It’s not Acid Rap and it’s not Surf.
-There’s similarities to both but Chance made sure his third album could stand alone.
+There are similarities to both but Chance made sure his third album could stand alone.

 He has some big features that all delivered (well, the verdict is still out on the little Yacht that could).
 There’s so much running through my mind I’m not even sure what to do but play the entire thing again.
 If I had to give a final take, I'd just say, it feels good.
 Real good.
 Like going to the family reunion and hugging that real religious Aunt that reminds you how blessed you are.